marcelslom/music-segregator/README.md

 To use MP3 Sorter, follow these steps:

-1. **Download**: Download the latest release from the [Releases](https://github.com/marcelslom/music-segregator/releases) page as a ZIP archive.
+1. Download the latest release from the [Releases](https://github.com/marcelslom/music-segregator/releases) page.
-2. **Extract**: Unzip the downloaded archive to a location of your choice.
+2. Unzip the downloaded archive.
-3. **Open Terminal**: Open a terminal window and navigate to the folder where you extracted the files.
+3. Open a terminal window and navigate to the folder where you extracted the files.
-4. **Execute Program**:
+4. Execute Program:
     - Run `.\musicseg` in the terminal if you're using Windows.
     - Alternatively, you can add the folder containing the executable (`musicseg.exe`) to your system's PATH to run it from any location in the terminal.

+### Arguments

 ```
 musicseg [options] [source]